sabsar42/Rate-My-Professor-AI-RAG/README.md

-# Rate My Professor AI
+# Rate My Professor AI (RAG)

 ## Overview

-Rate My Professor AI is an innovative chat interface that helps students find information about professors using artificial intelligence.
+Rate My Professor AI (RAG) is an innovative chat interface that helps students find information about professors using artificial intelligence.
 This project combines a sleek, modern UI with powerful AI capabilities to provide students with quick, insightful information about their potential instructors.

 ## Features